Transparency in Coverage

 Out-of-Network Liability and Balance-Billing

-Definition: Balance-billing occurs when an out-of-network provider bills an enrollee/member for charges other than copayments, deductible, coinsurance, or any amounts that exceed the Usual, Customary, and Reasonable (UCR) reimbursable rate.
+Definition of balance-billing: Balance-billing occurs when an out-of-network provider bills an enrollee/member for charges other than copayments, deductible, coinsurance, or any amounts that exceed the Usual, Customary, and Reasonable (UCR) reimbursable rate.

 Financial Liability for Out-of-Network Services